 - Check for and remove “back doors” left by the hacker.
 A backdoor allows the hacker future access even after you secure the site.

 - Check for and install updates, and research the software you are using to find out if other users have been affected.

 Protect Website from Malware

-Finally all you have to protect your site for further attack and the best tool is the prevention.
-Try to keep upto date all your Plugins, Theme and Core WordPress and use scanners that can detect vulnerabilities.
-Before putting any ad or link on your site make sure its not distributing any Malware and monitor them regularly.
-As well make sure user generated contents are no containing exploit links to Malware and they are clean for visitors without any suspicious link and executable files.
+Finally, all you have to protect your site for further attack and the best tool is the prevention.
+Try to keep updated all your Plugins, Theme and Core WordPress and use scanners that can detect vulnerabilities.
+Before putting any ad or link on your site make sure it’s not distributing any Malware and monitor them regularly.
+As well make sure user-generated contents are no containing exploit links to Malware and they are clean for visitors without any suspicious link and executable files.

 For a password to be strong, it should:

 - Be at least seven characters long.
 Because of the way passwords are encrypted, the most secure passwords are 6-12characters long.

 - Have at least one symbol character in the second through sixth positions.